core-wg/resource-directory/draft-ietf-core-resource-directory.md

 with the same endpoint parameters ep and d does not create multiple RD entries.
 A new registration may be created at any time to supersede an existing registration, replacing the registration parameters and links.

+An empty payload is considered a malformed request.

 The registration request interface is specified as follows: